nicklafferty/craftycody/content/crafts/diy-floating-bathroom-shelves.md

 I used a piece of yarn to measure out how wide I wanted my shelves and decide what would look good for the space.
 Since one would be over a towel rack and the sink, I didn't want them to be too big and be in the way, but they also needed to hold decor.
 I decided that about **14 inches** wide would work just fine.

 I measured out the hypotenuse of the shelves to be 14 inches and used a level to make sure my ruler was straight.
 This would be easier if you have a larger square ruler.
-Then, I brought out my trusty jigsaw and cut down the line i just made.
+Then, I brought out my trusty jigsaw and cut down the line I made.